Learn to Fly

 Free Flying Lessons

 Are you are new to the hobby or getting back into the hobby?
-Are you looking for instruction on fixed-wing aircraft, helicopter or multi-rotor flying?
+Are you looking for instruction on fixed-wing aircraft flying?
 We have a group of club members who are available to provide you with lessons.

 If you are interested in learning to fly or if you would like additional information you can use the contact form to email our instructor group.